Data Table

 Include column headers - Outputs column names in the first row.
 Available for CSV and TSV.

 Export selected rows only - Shown when rows are selected.
 When checked, only the selected rows are exported.
+Selected rows are exported in the original row number order, not the current sort order.

 Missing Values